Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

     ```

 <a name="task"></a>
-## Using a Component Task
+## Use Component Task

-Using [Tizen.Applications.ComponentBased.ComponentTask](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.ComponentBased.ComponentTask.html) class, an component can run a task to wait for events from other component properly.
+Using [Tizen.Applications.ComponentBased.ComponentTask](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.ComponentBased.ComponentTask.html) class, a component can run a task to wait for events from other component properly.

-1. Create the component task instance in the component:
+1. Create a component task instance for receiving component `ServerService.Tizen` as follows:
-(`ServerService.Tizen`):
     ```
     namespace ServerService.Tizen
     {